CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 # Unit / Automated Testing
 This part of the project uses Apache superSet to perform data analysis and exploration.
-There are currently no tools to perform automated tests on this platform. the reviewer was limited running the above test scenarios.
+There are currently no tools to perform automated tests on this platform. the reviewer was limited to running the above test scenarios.

-Based on last review , the project the project contained only 24 unit tests accross all its modules .
+Based on last review , the project contained only 24 unit tests accross all its modules .
 An effort has been made to improve the test coverage of the project which now has 107 unit tests.
 The tests can be executed from the console and cover both positive and negative test paths.